Media Query 2+

 # Logical Operators 3+

-Developers can use logical operators to combine multiple media feature query conditions and write complex media queries.
+Developers can use logical operators to combine multiple media feature queries and write complex media queries.

 | Type | Description |